AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 timorion*). *Aidion* and *Athanaton* are his favorite terms for duration, and *timoria* (torment) for punishment.

-Philo, who was contemporary with Christ, generally used *aidion* to denote endless, and *aionion* temporary duration.
-He uses the exact phraseology of Matt, 25:46, precisely as Christ used it: \"It is better not to promise than not to give prompt assistance, for no blame follows in the former case, but in the latter there is dissatisfaction from the weaker class, and a deep hatred and aeonian punishment (chastisement) from such as are more powerful.\" Here we have the precise terms employed by our Lord, which show that aionion did not mean endless but did mean limited duration in the time of Christ.
-Philo adopts *athanaton*, *ateleuteton* or *aidion* to denote endless, and *aionion* temporary duration.
-In one place occurs this sentence concerning the
+**Philo**, who was contemporary with Christ, generally used *aidion* to denote endless, and *aionion* temporary duration.
+He uses the exact phraseology of Matthew 25:46, precisely as Christ used it: \"It is better not to promise than not to give prompt assistance, for no blame follows in the former case, but in the latter there is dissatisfaction from the weaker class, and a deep hatred and *aeonian* punishment (chastisement) from such as are more powerful.\" Here we have the precise terms employed by our Lord, which show that *aionion* did not mean endless but did mean limited duration in the time of Christ.
-wicked: \"to live always dying, and to undergo, as it were, an immortal and interminable death.\"[^93] Stephens, in his valuable \"Thesaurus,\" quotes from a Jewish work: \"These they called aionios, hearing that they had performed the sacred rites for three entire generations.\"[^94] This shows conclusively that the expression \"three generations\" was then one full equivalent of aionion.
-Now, these eminent scholars were Jews who wrote in Greek, and who certainly knew the meaning of the words they employed, and they give to the aeonian words the sense of indefinite duration, to be determined in any case by the scope of the subject.
+**Philo** adopts *athanaton*, *ateleuteton* or *aidion* to denote endless, and *aionion* temporary duration.
+In one place occurs this sentence concerning the wicked: \"to live always dying, and to undergo, as it were, an immortal and interminable death.\"[^97] **Stephens**, in his valuable \"Thesaurus,\" quotes from a Jewish work: \"These they called *aionios*, hearing that they had performed the sacred rites for three entire generations.\"[^98] This shows conclusively that the expression \"three generations\" was then one full equivalent of *aionion*.
+Now, these eminent scholars were Jews who wrote in Greek, and who certainly knew the meaning of the words they employed, and they give to the *aeonian* words the sense of indefinite duration, to be determined in any case by the scope of the subject.
 Had our Lord intended to inculcate the doctrine of the Pharisees, he would have used the terms by which they described it.
-But his word defining the duration of punishment was *aionion*, while their words are *aidion*, *adialeipton*, and *athanaton.* Instead of saying with Philo and Josephus, *thanaton athanaton*, deathless or immortal death; *eirgmon aidion*, eternal imprisonment; *aidion timorion*, eternal torment; and *thanaton ateleuteton*, interminable death, he used *aionion kolasin*, an adjective in universal use for limited duration, and a noun denoting suffering issuing in amendment.
+But his word defining the duration of punishment was *aionion*, while their words are *aidion*, *adialeipton*, and *athanaton.* Instead of saying with **Philo** and **Josephus**, *thanaton athanaton*, deathless or immortal death;
+*eirgmon aidion*, eternal imprisonment; *aidion timorion*, eternal torment; and *thanaton ateleuteton*, interminable death, he used *aionion kolasin*, an adjective in universal use for limited duration, and a noun denoting suffering issuing in amendment.
 The word by which our Lord describes punishment is the word *kolasin*, which is thus
+defined:

+"Chastisement, punishment.\"

+\"The trimming of the luxuriant branches of a tree or vine to improve it and make it fruitful.\"

+\"The act of clipping or pruning --- restriction, restraint, reproof, check, chastisement.\"

+\"The kind of punishment which tends to the improvement of the criminal is what the Greek philosophers called *kolasis* or chastisement.\"

+\"Pruning, checking, punishment, chastisement, correction.\"

-defined: "Chastisement, punishment.\" \"The trimming of the luxuriant branches of a tree or vine to improve it and make it fruitful.\" \"The act of clipping or pruning --- restriction, restraint, reproof, check, chastisement.\" \"The kind of punishment which tends to the improvement of the criminal is what the Greek philosophers called *kolasis* or chastisement.\" \"Pruning, checking, punishment, chastisement, correction.\" \"Do we want to know what was uppermost in the minds of those who formed the word for punishment?
-The Latin *poena* or *punio*, to punish, the root *pu* in Sanskrit, which means to cleanse, to purify, tells us that the Latin derivation was originally formed, not to express mere striking or torture, but cleansing, correcting, delivering from the stain of sin.\"[^95] That it had this meaning in Greek usage, see Plato:
-\"For the natural or accidental evils of others no one gets angry, or admonishes, or teaches, or punishes (*kolazei*) them, but we pity those afflicted with such misfortune \* \* \* for if, O Socrates, if you will consider what is the design of punishing (*kolazein*) the wicked, this of itself will show you that men think virtue something that may be acquired; for no one punishes (*kolazei*) the wicked, looking to the past only simply for the wrong he has done --- that is, no one does this thing who does not act like a wild beast ; desiring only revenge, without thought.
+\"Do we want to know what was uppermost in the minds of those who formed the word for punishment?
+The Latin *poena* or *punio*, to punish, the root *pu* in Sanskrit, which means to cleanse, to purify, tells us that the Latin derivation was originally formed, not to express mere striking or torture, but cleansing, correcting, delivering from the stain of sin.\"[^99] That it had this meaning in Greek usage, see Plato: \"For the natural or accidental evils of others no one gets angry, or admonishes, or teaches, or punishes (*kolazei*) them, but we pity those afflicted with such misfortune \* \* \* for if, O Socrates, if you will consider what is the design of punishing (*kolazein*) the wicked, this of itself will show you that men think virtue something that may be acquired; for no one punishes (*kolazei*) the wicked, looking to the past only simply for the wrong he has done --- that is, no one does this thing who does not act like a wild beast; desiring only revenge, without thought.
 Hence, he who seeks to punish (*kolazein*) with reason does not punish for the sake of the past wrong deed, \* \* \* but for the sake of the future, that neither the man himself who is punished may do wrong again, nor any other who has seen him chastised.
-And he who entertains this thought must believe that virtue may be taught, and he punishes (*kolazei*) for the purpose of deterring from wickedness?\"[^96]
+And he who entertains this thought must believe that virtue may be taught, and he punishes (*kolazei*) for the purpose of deterring from wickedness?\"[^100]

 So of the place of punishment (*Gehenna*) the Jews at the time of Christ never understood it to denote endless punishment.
-The reader of Farrar\'s *Mercy and Judgment*, *and Eternal Hope*, and Windet\'s *De Vita functorum statu*, will find any number of statements from the Talmudic and other Jewish authorities, affirming in the most explicit language that *Gehenna* was understood by the people to whom our Lord addressed the word as a place or condition of temporary duration.
-They employed such terms as these: \"The wicked shall be judged in *Gehenna* until the righteous say concerning them, \'We have seen enough.\'\"[^97]
+The reader of **Farrar**\'s *Mercy and Judgment*, *and Eternal Hope*, and **Windet**\'s *De Vita functorum statu*, will find any number of statements from the Talmudic and other Jewish authorities, affirming in the most explicit language that *Gehenna* was understood by the people to whom our Lord addressed the word as a place or condition of temporary duration.
+They employed such terms as these:

+\"The wicked shall be judged in *Gehenna* until the righteous say concerning them, \'We have seen enough.\'\"[^101]

 \"*Gehenna* is nothing but a day in which the impious will be burned.\"

-\"After the last judgment *Gehenna* exists no longer.\" "There will hereafter be no *Gehenna*.\"[^98] These quotations might be multiplied indefinitely to demonstrate that the Jews to whom our Lord spoke regarded *Gehenna* as of limited duration, as did the Christian Fathers.
+\"After the last judgment *Gehenna* exists no longer.\"

+"There will hereafter be no *Gehenna*.\"[^102]

+These quotations might be multiplied indefinitely to demonstrate that the Jews to whom our Lord spoke regarded *Gehenna* as of limited duration, as did the Christian Fathers. **Origen** in his reply to Celsus (VI, xxv) gives an exposition of *Gehenna,* explaining its usage in his day.
+He says it is an analogue of the well-known valley of the Son of Hinnom, and signifies the fire of purification.
+Now observe:
-Origen in his reply to Celsus (VI, xxv) gives an exposition of *Gehenna,* explaining its usage in his day.
-He says it is an analogue of the well- known valley of the Son of Hinnom, and signifies the fire of purification.
-Now observe: Christ carefully avoided the words in which his auditors expressed endless punishment (*aidios, timoria* and *adialeiptos*), and used terms they did not use with that meaning (*aionios kolasis*), and employed the term which by universal consent among the Jews has no such meaning (*Gehenna*); and as his immediate followers and the earliest of the Fathers pursued exactly the same course, is it not demonstrated that they intended to be understood as he was understood?[^99]
+Christ carefully avoided the words in which his auditors expressed endless punishment (*aidios, timoria* and *adialeiptos*), and used terms they did not use with that meaning (*aionios kolasis*), and employed the term which by universal consent among the Jews has no such meaning (*Gehenna*); and as his immediate followers and the earliest of the Fathers pursued exactly the same course, is it not demonstrated that they intended to be understood as he was understood?[^103]

-Professor Plumptre in a letter concerning Canon Farrar\'s sermons, says:
-\"There were two words which the Evangelists might have used --- *kolasis, timoria*.
+Professor **Plumptre** in a letter concerning Canon **Farrar**\'s sermons, says: \"There were two words which the Evangelists might have used --- *kolasis, timoria*.
 Of these, the first carries with it, by the definition of the greatest of Greek ethical writers, the idea of a reformatory process, (Aristotle, Rhet.
 I, X, 10-17).
 It is inflicted
 \'for the sake of him who suffers it.\' The second, on the other hand,